HendrikBrueckler/QGP3D/README.md

 ### Dependencies
 - GMP (NOT included, must be installed on your system)
-- GUROBI (NOT included, must be installed on your system)
+- GUROBI (NOT included, must be installed on your system), set GUROBI_BASE via cmake to point to correct folder
+    * OPEN-SOURCE-ALTERNATIVE: coinor-bonmin, including all its dependencies, namely coinutils, Ipopt (+HSL MA27/coinhsl), Osi, Cgl, Cbc, Clp (NOT included, must be installed on your system)
+    * This is automatically chosen if GUROBI could not be detected on your system
 - [MC3D](https://github.com/HendrikBrueckler/MC3D) (Included as submodule, together with all subdependencies)

 ### Building